torikushiii/DiscordTwitterBot/README.md

 # DiscordTwitterBot

-I'm a Discord bot that post tweet to your specified channel This bot will fetch Twitter posts or retweets in real time and link the to Discord.
+I'm a Discord bot that post tweet to your specified channel This bot will fetch Twitter posts or retweets in real time and link it the to Discord.

 This bot will build the embed itself to prevent Discord from not auto-generating the embed themself sometimes.